 - Planetary mixers.
-These models feature beaters that rotate in an elliptical path around a stationary bowl, providing an even mix throughout the bowl and usually performing well with heavy dough.
+These models feature beaters that rotate in an elliptical path around a stationary bowl to evenly mix throughout the bowl and usually perform well with heavy dough.

 - Fixed-beater mixers.
 These models feature off-center beaters in a bowl that rotates.
 They’re cheaper than planetary mixers but may not offer the same level of performance.

 If you’re looking for something a little smaller that takes up less cupboard space, you could consider a hand mixer.
 These handheld appliances often have twin beaters and are handy for light-duty tasks like whipping cream or preparing cakes and mousses.
 They’re best suited for occasional bakers and those who aren’t sure whether spending big dough on a stand mixer is worth it.

 However, they’re less powerful than stand mixers and come with fewer attachments and features.
 Hand mixers are the most compact option available and are easy to use and usually feature several attachments.

 How to compare kitchen mixers